 Welcome to SI Dunfermline

 Dunfermline is in the Kingdom of Fife and is the Ancient Capital Town of Scotland.
 Home to many important and historic sites, including the burial place of King Robert the Bruce and the birthplace of Andrew Carnegie.
+We are delighted that Dunfermline was granted city status recently recognising the part it played in the history of Scotland.

 Who are we?